- 18 years of age or above

 Classes will be taught by Penn State and local faculty.
 All students will live with families while in Ronda.
-The program includes several cultural excursions: including trips to Granada, Seville, Segovia, and Toledo among other stops.
+The program includes several cultural excursions.
 Please visit the Ronda site for more information.

 This program may have limited space, so we recommend that you identify an appropriate backup program and complete the Education Abroad Backup Questionnaire in your Penn State Application when applying to this program.
 Should you not be accepted for your first-choice program, you will automatically be reviewed for your backup choice.
 For help on choosing an appropriate backup, please contact your education abroad adviser.